GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

   - This pixel is classified as water.
 :::

+Learn more about bit flags in the [DEA Notebook: Introduction to DEA Water Observations](/notebooks/DEA_products/DEA_Water_Observations/).

 The following table shows the combinations of decimal values.
-Some values cannot occur, for any of several reasons, and these values are greyed-out in the table.
+Some values cannot occur (for any of several reasons), and these values are greyed-out in the table.

 :::{include} ../../../_components/water-observations-combination-decimals-table.md
 :::